7Cedars/loyalty-program-contracts/README.md

   - [ ] Polygon zvEVM?

 ## known bugs
-- [ ] @LoyaltyContract: does not check contract signature when adding loyaltygift cvontract addresses.
+- [ ] @LoyaltyContract: does not check contract interface (ERC-165) when adding loyaltygift contract addresses.
+I tried to fix this, but somehow couldn't get it to work.
 - [ ] @LoyaltyContract & LoyaltyCard6551Account: TBAs are linked to 1155 minted NFT.
 Problem is: these tokens are never fully non-fungible: additional tokens CAN BE MINTED.
 This means their might by MORE THAN ONE PERSON HAVING ACCESS TO LOYALTY CARDS.
 See also the check that I do in bespoke ERC6551 account.
 This is one huge security hole.
 - [ ]

 ## Optimisations
 - [ ] @LoyaltyProgram, mintLoyaltyCards: can I batch calls to registry? -- this would save A LOT of GAS.
 - [ ] @All: make sure I use automatic optimisations!
+- [ ] @LoyaltyCard6551Account: upgrade to AccountV3.
+See https://github.com/tokenbound/contracts/blob/main/src/AccountV3.sol
+- [ ]

 ## Improvements
 - [ ] make ownership of LoyaltyProgram more flexible.
 - [ ] Implement account abstraction for customers.
 - [ ] create range of token contracts, to show off possibilities. (in seperate repo).
 - [ ]